Nooobish/Steam-TF2-CSGO-Exchange-Trade-Bot/README.md

 Buy and sell TF2 and CS-GO Keys

 ## Commands:
-1. !admin -- Gives you the Profile URL of my owner
+* !admin -- Gives you the Profile URL of my owner
-2. !suggestprice -- If you think that we should change price then consider about suggesting new one :)
+* !suggestprice -- If you think that we should change price then consider about suggesting new one :)
-3.!price -- Gives you the prices for every type of trade I can accept 4.!stock -- Gives you the stock of keys I have at the moment 5.!shutup -- I won't leave comment after successful trade 6.!sellcsgo -- If you want to sell CS-GO keys use !sellcsgo # (amount of keys) 7.!buycsgo -- If you want to buy CS-GO keys use !buycsgo # (amount of keys)
+* !price -- Gives you the prices for every type of trade I can accept
+* !stock -- Gives you the stock of keys I have at the moment
+* !shutup -- I won't leave comment after successful trade
+* !sellcsgo -- If you want to sell CS-GO keys use !sellcsgo # (amount of keys)
+* !buycsgo -- If you want to buy CS-GO keys use !buycsgo # (amount of keys)

 ## More help?